10 Essential Tips to Become a Better Music Producer Today

 6. Work with What You Have

-Set goals and invest money in your studio, but don't let not having the best equipment stop you from music production.
+Set goals and invest money in your production studio, but don't let the lack of the best equipment stop you from producing music.

 Now, is it a healthy goal to put money aside, invest in your career, and eventually improve your equipment?
 Of course.